Boundedness of threefolds of Fano type with Mori fibration structures: Introduction

 We are mainly interested in the boundedness of varieties of $\epsilon$-Fano type.
 Our motivation is the following conjecture due to A. Borisov, L. Borisov, and V. Alexeev.

 \begin{conj}[{BAB} Conjecture] Fix an integer $n>0$, $0<\epsilon<1$.
-Then the set of all $n$-dimensional varieties of $\epsilon$-Fano type is bounded. \end{conj} {BAB} Conjecture is one of the most important conjectures in birational geometry and it is related to the termination of flips.
-Besides, since varieties of Fano type form a fundamental class in birational geometry according to Minimal Model Program, it is very interesting to understand the basic properties of this class, such as boundedness.
+Then the set of all $n$-dimensional varieties of $\epsilon$-Fano type is bounded. \end{conj} {BAB} Conjecture is one of the most important conjectures in birational geometry.
+It is related to the termination of flips (cf. \cite{B, BS}) and has interesting application for the Jordan property of Cremona groups (cf. \cite{ProkhorovShramov}).
+Besides, varieties of Fano type form a fundamental class in birational geometry according to Minimal Model Program and have many interesting properties (cf. \cite{CG, GOST, Krylov}).
+Hence it is very interesting to understand the basic properties of this class, such as boundedness.

 {BAB} Conjecture in dimension two was proved by Alexeev \cite{AK2} with a simplified argument by Alexeev--Mori \cite{AM}.
 In higher dimension, BAB Conjecture still remains open.
 There are only some partial boundedness results (cf. \cite{BB, KMM92, K, KMMT, AB}).